-Cherry blossoms and rhododendrons herald spring’s arrival within Portland, but if you’re really into flowers, you’ll want to feast your eyes on the many wildflower patches around the region — natural beauties that you won’t find anyplace else.
+Pink cherry blossoms (at downtown Portland’s Waterfront Park) and colorful rhododendrons (at Crystal Springs Rhododendron Garden in Southeast Portland) herald spring’s arrival within Portland — but if you’re really into flowers, you’ll want to feast your eyes on the many wildflower patches around the region.
+You won’t find these natural beauties anyplace else.

 Bursting with color in late April and early May, the Camassia Natural Area in West Linn was carved out thousands of years ago by the great floods, but it’s a natural work of art that’s stood the test of time.
-A 16-mile drive south of downtown Portland, the 26-acre preserve can get muddy in the springtime, but from its trails, you’ll see more than 300 different plant species and plenty of familiar birds flocking overhead.
+A 16-mile (26 km) drive south of downtown Portland, the 26-acre (11 ha) preserve can get muddy in the springtime — but from its trails, you’ll see more than 300 different plant species and plenty of familiar birds flocking overhead (a view worth risking a little dirt on your shoes).

-About 10 miles west of Portland, Beaverton’s Cooper Mountain Nature Park features 3.5 miles of gravel trails — excellent footing from which to explore the 231 acres of prairies and woodlands.
+About 10 miles (16 km) west of Portland, Beaverton’s Cooper Mountain Nature Park features 3.5 miles (6 km) of gravel trails — excellent footing from which to explore the 231 acres (93 ha) of prairies and woodlands.
 The trails also offer views of the Chehalem Mountains and Tualatin Valley, showing off Oregon’s natural splendor with bursts of wildflowers all around.

-Looking for more blooms?
-Travel Oregon offers a guide to more wildflower hikes around the state.
+Looking for even more springtime blooms?
+Take a look at Travel Oregon’s guide to more wildflower hikes around the state.

 Best Spots for Spring Flowers